Minor-Universal Graph for Graphs on Surfaces: Introduction

 \paragraph{Our results.}

-Motivated by the latter example, we focus in this paper on universality under minor\footnote{Recall that $H$ is a minor of $G$ if $H$ can be obtained from $G$ by vertex removals, edge removals, and edge contractions.} containment.
+Motivated by the latter example, in this paper we focus on universality under minor\footnote{Recall that $H$ is a minor of $G$ if $H$ can be obtained from $G$ by vertex removals, edge removals, and edge contractions.} containment.
 More precisely, a graph $\sU$ is \emph{minor-universal} for a given graph family $\sF$ if every graph of $\sF$ is a minor of $\sU$.
-Keeping in mind that we want the graph $\sU$ to be representative of some properties of graphs in $\sF$, most of the time we will impose that $\sU$ and the graphs in $\sF$ share a common property, say, for instance, planarity.
-Note that the Strong Product Theorem fails for this purpose as it provides for planar graphs a universal graph which is certainly of $n^2$ vertices but far from being planar in general.
-It can be shown\footnote{Using the Euler's Formula.}, for instance, that the strong product of two paths of $n$ vertices is already of genus $\Omega(n)$.
+Since we require the graph $\sU$ to be small and to retain key structural properties of the graphs in $\sF$, we typically require $\sU$ and the graphs in $\sF$ to share a common property, such as planarity.
+Note that the Star-Blowup Theorem~\cite{LT80} and the Fan-Blowup Theorem~\cite{DJMMW25} do not serve this purpose, as the universal graphs of polynomial size they yield for planar graphs are far from planar, containing cliques of $\Omega(\sqrt{n}\,)$ vertices.

-From~\cite[Theorem~(1.3) \& (1.4)]{RST94}, the $2n\times 2n$-grid contains as minor every planar graph with $n$ vertices.
-In other words, planar $n$-graphs have a minor-universal grid with at most $4n^2$ vertices.
-This quadratic bound is essentially optimal, as long as grids are concerned, since~\cite[Lemma~5]{BCEMO19} showed that any minor-universal grid for planar graphs must have $\Omega(n^2)$ vertices.
+A key element of the Grid Minor Theorem~\cite{RS86a} is the fact that every planar graph $H$ is a minor of a grid whose size is bounded by a function of the size of $H$.
+More precisely, Robertson, Seymour and Thomas~\cite[Theorems~(1.3) \& (1.4)]{RST94} showed that the $(2n\times 2n)$-grid contains as minor every planar graph with $n$ vertices.
+In other words, the grid on $4n^2$ vertices is a planar minor-universal graph for the $n$-vertex planar graphs.
+This quadratic bound is essentially optimal, as long as grids are concerned, since Biedl, Chambers, Eppstein, de Mesmay, and Ophelders~\cite[Lemma~5]{BCEMO19} showed that any minor-universal grid for planar graphs must have $\Omega(n^2)$ vertices.

-We generalize the result of~\cite{RST94} to graphs on surface as follows:
+We generalize this result of minor-universality for planar graphs to graphs on surface of higher genus as follows:

-\begin{theorem} For every $n$ and every surface $\mS$ of Euler genus $g$, there is a graph $\sU_{n,\mS}$ embedded on $\mS$ with $O(g^2(n+g)^2)$ vertices that contains as minor every graph embeddable on $\mS$ with $n$ vertices. \end{theorem}
+\begin{theorem} For every $n$ and every surface $\mS$ of Euler genus $g\geq 1$, there is a graph $\sU_{n,\mS}$ embedded on $\mS$ with $O(g^2(n+g)^2)$ vertices that contains as minor every graph embeddable on $\mS$ with $n$ vertices. \end{theorem}

 In other words, $\sU_{n,\mS}$ is a minor-universal graph for $n$-vertex graphs embeddable on $\mS$.
-In fact, as we will see in \cref{th:tec}, the graph $\sU_{n,\mS}$ depends only on the Euler genus and orientability of $\mS$.
-Moreover, the embedding of the minor is preserved in $\sU_{n,\mS}$.
+Moreover, $\sU_{n,\mS}$ has $O(n^2)$ vertices for every surface $\mS$ of constant Euler genus.
+In fact, as we will see more precisely in \cref{th:tec}, the graph $\sU_{n,\mS}$ depends on $\mS$ only through its Euler genus $g$ and its orientability.
+Moreover, the embedding of the minor is preserved in $\sU_{n,\mS}$, i.e., it is a surface minor of $\sU_{n,\mS}$.